Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: A Probabilistic and Concurrent Programming Language

 \section{A Probabilistic and Concurrent Programming Language}

-We begin by describing the syntax and semantics of the programming language that we will be using throughout the paper.
-The syntax is shown in \Cref{fig:syntax}.
-Programs are represented as commands $C\in\mathsf{Cmd}$, which consist of no-ops ($\skp$), sequential composition ($C_1\fatsemi C_2$), parallel composition ($C_1\parallel C_2$), if statements, while loops, and actions $a\in\act$.
+We begin by describing the syntax and semantics of a probabilistic concurrent programming language, shown in \Cref{fig:syntax}.
+Program commands $C\in\mathsf{Cmd}$ consist of no-ops ($\skp$), sequential composition ($C_1\fatsemi C_2$), parallel composition ($C_1\parallel C_2$), if statements, while loops, and actions $a\in\act$.

 Actions can perform probabilistic sampling operations $x \samp d(e)$, where $d\in\mathsf{Dist}$ is a discrete probability distribution with the expression $e$ as a parameter.
 We include three types of distributions---Bernoulli distributions $\bern p$, assigning probability $p$ to $1$ and probability $1-p$ to $0$; geometric distributions $\geo p$, assigning probability $(1-p)^n p$ to each $n \in\mathbb N$; and uniform distributions $\unif e$ where $e$ evaluates to a finite set or list of values $[v_1, \ldots, v_n]$, each having probability $1/n$.